jensenzhng/idyll-next/README.md

 - Docker and Docker Compose installed on your machine.
 - Node.js (if you plan to run the application outside Docker).
-- An AWS EC2 instance (for deployment)
+- An AWS EC2 instance (optional, for deployment)

 To set up the Idyll application for local development: